ImgBotApp/main-site/public/src/content/main.md

   * Tags: JavaScript, Node, Bower, Grunt, PhantomJS, CasperJS
 * Freelance: Converted fixed-width Wordpress themes to responsive layout.
 Improved accessibility on mobile devices and helped pass Google's Mobile Friendly Test.
   * Tags: HTML/CSS, JavaScript, Wordpress, Git, Gulp
+* Playground: Sometimes it's fun just to tinker around.
+I've recently started playing with FreeCodeCamp to give me some things to work on for fun.
+Nothing serious, just a place to try out an idea or explore a library/framework for future consideration.
+Check my codepen.io for some of these: http://codepen.io/jritterbush.

 - - -